Vishalgiri8767/Task_Manager/README.md

 Task Manager is a web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It provides users with the ability to manage their tasks efficiently through features like task creation, updating, deletion, and marking tasks as completed.

+## Features

+- **Task Creation:** Easily create new tasks with titles and descriptions.
+- **Task Management:** Update task details or delete tasks when they are no longer needed.
+- **Task Completion:** Mark tasks as completed to keep track of progress.
+- **Avatar Management:** Users can upload and store their avatars using Cloudinary.
+- **User Authentication:** Secure user authentication system to protect user data.
+- **Responsive Design:** User-friendly interface accessible across various devices.

 ## Project Structure

 The project is structured into two main folders: `client` and `server`.